 In 1953 Worthy traveled to Indo-China, his first foray into foreign correspondence.
 When the United States began its military operations in Vietnam, Worthy was among a handful of United States journalists to express his opposition in print.
 In 1955 Worthy traveled to Moscow and received permission to use the facilities for Radio Moscow to broadcast from Moscow to CBS in the United States.
 He was the first reporter to do so since 1949.

-In 1957 Worthy was named a Neiman Fellow by the Neiman Foundation for Journalism at Harvard University.
+Worthy was named a Neiman Fellow in the Class of 1957 by the Neiman Foundation for Journalism at Harvard University.
 He was named a Ford Foundation Fellow in 1959.
 He was also the first United States reporter to travel to and broadcast from China since 1949.
 Again, his broadcasts were carried by CBS.
 William R. Morrow, a nationally prominent newscaster for CBS was an admirer of Worthy’s work and became a lifelong friend.
 Worthy was among the first African-American broadcasters to appear on network television.

 Upon his return from China, Worthy was seized and his passport confiscated by the United States State Department.
 Represented by famed left-wing attorney William Kunstler, Worthy lost a federal court case to reclaim his passport.
 Throughout the 1950s he continued to write for the Afro-American and many other publications, including the Progressive, the National Guardian, and the Village Voice.